Hassan Al Thawadi - 2022 Qatar World Cup will unify a post Covid-19 world | Goal.com

 "It’s an unprecedented situation and our immediate focus was our workers’ health and safety,” said Al Thawadi during a conversation with James Worrall, Leaders CEO & Founder.

 "We are continuing to work at a much slower pace than normal but we are blessed with already being ahead of the game in terms of infrastructure.
-We have completed more than 80% of venues – two-and-a-half years before kick-off," he added.
+We have completed more than 80 per cent of venues – two-and-a-half years before kick-off," he added.

 He went on to highlight the importance of the 2022 World Cup in a world which has been ravaged by the Coronavirus.
 The World Cup in Qatar will bring people together and hopefully help them celebrate the vanquishing of the virus, he felt.